Alex Di Guardo

 Time to build the foundations

-Designing the proof of concept
+Designing the proof of concept for the MVP

 Now let's bring it to life